llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

   node_script 12 ; call script #12 associated to this node
 ```

-### node_user_key "key"
+### node_user_key "k64"

-The key is sent to the node during the reset sequence, It is placed after the memory allocation pointers.
+The 64bits key is sent to the node during the reset sequence, It is placed after the memory allocation pointers.

-The node receives the "node_key" from the node manifest file, this "user_key",  and the "platform key" from the scheduler to decide the features to activate.
+The node receives the "node_key" from the scheduler and this "user_key" to decide the features to activate.

 Example :

 ```
-  node_user_key 0x2334809458
+  node_user_key 0x2334809458	; 64 bits key
 ```

 ### node_parameters "tag"